Gabriele-tomai00/Esse3FAKE/README.md

 mynetworks = 127.0.0.0/8 [::ffff:127.0.0.0]/104 [::1]/128 10.0.2.0/24
 home_mailbox = Maildir/
 relay_domains = xn--unts-mza.local
-transport_maps = hash:/etc/postfix/transport # for the comunication with xn--unts-2pa.local
+transport_maps = hash:/etc/postfix/transport # for the comunication with xn--unts-mza.local
 ```

 Similarly, I also modified the configuration for xn--unts-mza.local (where relay_domains will be the same as studenti.units.local).